chvolow24/jackdaw/README.md

 <kbd>g</kbd> : **Grab clips at cursor(s)**<br>

 Using this function will grab any clips that intersect the playhead position on the currently selected track OR all active tracks.
-If all interesecting clips are already grabbed, the function will un-grab all clips.
+If all intersecting clips are already grabbed, the function will un-grab all clips.

 A clip can also be "grabbed" with <kbd>C-\<click\></kbd>.